codecrafters-io/build-your-own-redis/solutions/crystal/init/explanation.md

-The entry point for your Redis implementation is in `main.cr`.
+The entry point for your Redis implementation is in `app/main.cr`.

 Study and uncomment the relevant code: